yesodweb/yesod-cookbook/Deploying-Yesod-Apps-to-Heroku.md

     2011-12-28T01:31:25+00:00 heroku[web.1]: Process exited

-There are apparently [several ways to fix this][1] but the simplest I've found is to build on a distro that has an older version of libc.
+There are apparently [several ways to fix this][1] but the simplest I've found is to build on a distro that has an older version of libc, which is described in step 1 above.
-I use a 64bit Ubuntu virtual machine as a build host and simply deploy from there.

 If you want to compare libc versions you can run the following commands.

     $ heroku run --app appname 'ldd --version'
     Running ldd --version attached to terminal... up, run.1